CEEMS Exporter

 the value set to it.

-Once the discovery component is enabled, Grafana Alloy can be configured to get the targets from this component using following config:
+Once the discovery component is enabled, Grafana Alloy can be configured to get the targets from this component using the following config:

 discovery.http "processes" {